GuillaumeBouchetEpitech/all-cpp-websocket-client-server/README.md

     * which in turn, rely on boost strand
       * [which is a more efficient way to use multi-threading](https://www.crazygaze.com/blog/2016/03/17/how-strands-work-and-why-you-should-use-them/)
   * the number of thread(s) used can be configured
+* most of the http and websocket code is located in the network-wrapper
+  * this rely on boost which is slow to compile
+    * the network-wrapper is compiled once, eliminating this issue

 ### Http Server:
 * recursively explore an asset folder